Plain-English starting point

 What to save

-• The full message thread
+• The full message thread, not only one cropped line

 • Your final reply

-• The date and time
+• Date and time sent

-• Any schedule or child-related detail
+• Any schedule, expense, document, school, medical, or child-related detail

 What to avoid